 - Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

-- Associate Member of the Australian Psychological Association (APS)
+- Member of the Australian Psychological Society (APS)

 - Member of the Australian Psychological Society’s P.O.P.I.G. (the Psycho-analytically Orientated Psychologists’ Interest Group).

 - Registered Medicare Provider

 - Registered Psychological Access Plus provider (Sydney North Primary Health Network)